dextralquisola/Flutter-Chat-App/README.md

   * now go to the server folder then run `npm install`
 * Create an environment variable for Mongo db database and private key for Jwt token
   * name it MONGO_DB and PRIVATE_KEY it still depends on you
 * Also change the ip address on the server to your ip address, in flutter change the global variables, in the server change the ip where it listens to.
+This is applicable if you only run in locally, remove the ip address if hosting online.

 ### Running the application locally
 * after installing all the libraries/packages